dmhendricks/detect-remote-device/README.md

 - `DMD_DISABLE_SHORTCODES` - If defined as true, shortcodes will not be loaded.
 Useful if you only want this plugin to solely act as an autoloader for the [MobileDetect](http://mobiledetect.net/) PHP library.
 - `DMD_BODY_CLASS_PREFIX` - If defined as string, modifies the prefix added to device body classes.
 If false, disables addition of body classes.
 Defaults to `device`.
 - `DMD_MODIFY_WP_IS_MOBILE` - Modifies WordPress's built-in [`wp_is_mobile()`](https://codex.wordpress.org/Function_Reference/wp_is_mobile) function to return false for tablets.
-- `DBD_GLOBAL_FUNCTION_PREFIX` - To avoid conflicts, you can add a prefix to the [global functions](#option-2---use-global-functions).
-Defaults to empty.
-Value must adhere to [valid PHP function name conventions](https://www.php.net/manual/en/functions.user-defined.php)!

 #### Example Usage